Loading...

 -10950

-The above table shows that while you will be making a bigger profit in selling Options but there is also a higher risk if the market moves against your trade.
+The table above shows that although you make a higher profit when selling options, you also run a higher risk if the market moves against your trade.

-The margins are significantly higher for Option shorting in comparison to buying Option.
-Also, the margin is marked to market which means you have to maintain margin depending on your loss every day.
+Margin payments are much higher when selling options short than when buying options.
+Also, the margin is marked to market, which means you have to hold margin each day depending on your loss.

 answered